 - Business Development and Workforce Training Center

-The main academic building includes classrooms, laboratories, a bookstore, a lecture hall, administrative offices, occupational trade areas, a student lounge, and a library.
+The Academic and Administration building includes classrooms, laboratories, a double classroom which can serve as a larger lecture hall, administrative offices, occupational trade areas, a student lounge, and a library.
 The Workforce Development Center includes classrooms, computer labs, administrative offices, and a Great Hall.
 Most college facilities are available for public use (facilities usage information).
 The college is open during the entire year on a semester system.
 Classes are held on campus from early morning through late evening and also online.

 The Eastern Shore Region